Kotlin/kotlinx.coroutines/docs/topics/exception-handling.md

 ## Supervision

-As we have studied before, cancellation is a bidirectional relationship propagating through the whole hierarchy of coroutines.
-Let us take a look at the case when unidirectional cancellation is required.
+As we have studied before, a failure of a coroutine is a bidirectional relationship propagating through the whole hierarchy of coroutines.
+Let us take a look at the case when unidirectional failure propagation is required.

 A good example of such a requirement is a UI component with the job defined in its scope.
 If any of the UI's child tasks have failed, it is not always necessary to cancel (effectively kill) the whole UI component,